tiffanyfay/spring-petclinic-cloud/README.md

 api-gateway   LoadBalancer   10.7.250.24   34.1.2.22   80:32675/TCP   18m
 ```

-You can now brose to that IP in your browser and see the application running.
+You can now browse to that IP in your browser and see the application running.

 You should also see monitoring and traces from Wavefront under the application name `spring-petclinic-k8s`: